HuangZY2/HuangZY2.github.io/index.md

 %}

 {% capture text %}
-We are a team of enthusiastic researchers that want to push the frontier of data science.
+We are a team of enthusiastic researchers that want to push the frontier of bioscience.
 We want to work together, and recognize the value of diversity in the process of discovery.

 {%